simonorozcoarias/Inpactor2/README.md

 # Neural network Architectures
 <a name="architectures"/>

-In order to be reproducible, a directory named "NN_architectures" is available with the four neural network architectures in jupyter notebooks.
+To improve the reproducibility, a directory named "NN_architectures" is available with the four neural network architectures in jupyter notebooks.
 Thus, users can use whole or sections of the Inpactor2's netoworks, re-train the neural networks with their own data or reproduce the results shown.

 # References and similar works
 <a name="references"/>